 All three types of amplifier classes can be divided into two main groups:

-- A, and AB, are amplifiers with constant energy consumption, even if there is no signal transferred to them
+- A, B, and AB amplifiers with constant energy consumption, even if no signal is transferred to them.

 - D class amplifier consumes energy only when transmitting a signal to the speakers.

 The pure class A car amplifier is “on” nonstop and consumes the whole supplied energy, transferring it to heat.

 For example, when you have a 100W class “A” amplifier in a car, and while you drive, it runs at its full capacity and consumes 100W of energy all the time, and it does not matter if you are listening to the music or not.

 This energy is transmitted to the heat.
 In an ideal situation, if this amplifier were 100% efficient, it would supply a 50W per channel, assuming this is a stereo (or two-channel) amplifier, but in this case, it is zero.

 That means the “A” class amplifiers are inefficient unless you listen to music nonstop while driving your car.
 Then efficiency is a little higher, but still very low due to the amount of heat produced.